anitahkimanthi/open_institute_uni_club/README.md

 User can view programmes and the list and apply for the program

 ### Contact information
-The location and the contact of the company.
+The location and the contacts of the company.

 ## Installation
 Navigate to the directory you would want to store the project using terminal or command Prompt